-Divide the duck into four parts (two thighs and two breasts with wings), sprinkle them with salt and pepper, then place them in a bowl with the chopped vegetables and bay leaf.
-Pour over the red wine and marinate for 12 hours.
+Cut the duck into four parts (two thighs and two breasts with wings), sprinkle them with salt and pepper, then place them in a bowl with the diced vegetables and the bay leaf.
+Soak everything with red wine and marinate for 12 hours.

-Heat the oil in a pan and brown the duck pieces drained from the marinade and dried over high heat for 4-5 minutes.
+Heat the oil in a pan and brown the drained and dried duck pieces over high heat for 4-5 minutes.

-Remove the vegetables from the marinade, drain them, add them to the meat, and let everything flavor together for 5 minutes over moderate heat.
+Remove the vegetables from the marinade, let them drain, add them to the meat and let everything flavor together for 5 minutes over moderate heat.

-Moisten the preparation with part of the marinade liquid and cook for another 10 minutes uncovered.
+Wet the preparation with part of the marinade liquid and let it cook for another 10 minutes uncovered.

-Add the chopped garlic and peeled, diced tomatoes and continue cooking over low heat for 10 minutes.
+Add the chopped garlic and peeled diced tomatoes and continue cooking on low heat for 10 minutes.

 Pour 1/2 liter of the stock prepared with the carcass into the pan, cover with a lid, and cook for another 10 minutes.

-Remove the pieces of meat from the pan, strain the cooking base, and collect the result in the same pan.
-Reduce it to a quarter and mix in the pig's blood.
+Remove the pieces of meat from the pan, strain the cooking liquid, and collect the result back in the same pan, letting it reduce to a quarter and mixing in the pig's blood.

-Incorporate the butter into the sauce in small pieces, working everything with a whisk, then add the duck pieces.
+Incorporate the butter in small pieces, whisking the whole thing together, then add the duck pieces.

 Pan